How to Apply Polyurethane?

 You can choose one of these 6 Types of Polyurethane for your project for the best performance.

-Applying the Polyurethane Waterproofing
+Applying the Polyurethane Membrane on the Surface

 Apply polyurethane waterproofing as follows on the surface